Art Attack: History

 In March 2000, The Britt Allcroft Company (later Gullane Entertainment) purchased The Media Merchants for £14 million, with the series changing hands under corporate ownership for the first time.
 The show later went under a larger company, HIT Entertainment, after they purchased Gullane in September 2002.
 Despite the new ownership, the show continued to be produced under The Media Merchants.

 In June 2006, ITV announced the closure of its in-house children's production unit and implemented a commissioning freeze, leading to some CITV shows being discontinued.
 Art Attack was one of the affected shows, with ITV announcing the show's cancellation in July 2007.
 Repeats of the show continued to broadcast on CITV until 30 May 2011, usually on weekend afternoons.
 HIT Entertainment closed down The Media Merchants after the cancellation, and the production team moved to The Foundation, producing the fifth series of Finger Tips and Mister Maker, which were both also recorded at The Maidstone Studios.

 In November 2008, HIT Entertainment announced a new partnership with The Walt Disney Company Latin America to revive the Latin American version of the series.
 This revamped version would be produced in Argentina at the Non Stop Digital S.A. studios in Buenos Aires.
 In May 2011, Disney announced that the other international versions, including the UK, would also be revived; also announcing that they had purchased the property from HIT.
 These revived versions were formatted similar to the other Disney versions, where the local presenter (Jassa Ahluwalia for the UK version's first season) would narrate over footage of an artist creating the artwork.
 Local artist Alexiev Gandman was brought in to create the Big Art Attacks.
 The Head was replaced with a new character named Vincent Van Coconut, who was a talking palm tree.
 The revival was produced for Disney Junior, targeted towards a preschool audience.
 Makes based on Disney characters or franchises were also common in this version.

 In December 2012, Buchanan was featured in a segment dedicated to the programme's original run in the one-off documentary special 30 Years of CITV: a 1992 episode was broadcast on the CITV channel shortly after the above was broadcast, as part of its "Old Skool Weekend" marathon.

+A spin-off reality show, Art Attack: Modo desafío, was produced in Latin America for Disney+ in 2023.